 The Nursing Program has slightly different general education requirements than the other GBC AAS degrees as stated on page 80.
 Please note the following differences:

-PHIL 102 is strongly recommended to fulfill the Humanities requirement, or any Fine Arts or Humanities course as listed in the General Education requirements on page 74.
+PHIL 102 is strongly recommended to fulfill the Humanities requirement, or any Fine Arts or Humanities course as listed in the General Education requirements on page 79.
+Human Relations and Technology requirements are embedded in the nursing curriculum.